 Homeless Needs: In addition to CDBG funds, the Village also typically receives an Emergency Solutions Grant (ESG) allocation that is focused on serving persons experiencing homelessness or atrisk of homelessness.
-The homeless needs priorities are primarily focused on ESG, though some CDBG dollars also can support these needs, as well.
+The homeless needs priorities are primarily focused on ESG, though some CDBG dollars also support these needs.

 Oak Park represents approximately 3.7% of all persons experiencing homelessness in suburban Cook County, however, the Village often acts as a hub for persons experiencing homelessness due to the centralized location of Oak Park and the transportation services available in the community.
-Based on meetings with both the Alliance to End Homelessness in Suburban Cook County and Housing Forward, as well as through the survey and stakeholder meetings, the Village determined that the most effective way to focus ESG allocations moving forward is to focus on affordable housing, primarily through permanent supportive housing, transitional housing, emergency shelter, homelessness prevention, street outreach and rapid rehousing, as Housing Forward has an improved strategy for using rapid re-housing, funds, one that links with its Open Door Housing Program and takes advantage of its excellent relationship with local landlords.
+Based on meetings with both the Alliance to End Homelessness in Suburban Cook County and Housing Forward, as well as through the survey and stakeholder meetings, the Village determined that the most effective way to focus ESG allocations, moving forward, is to focus on affordable housing.
+This focus will be done primarily through permanent supportive housing, transitional housing, emergency shelter, homelessness prevention, street outreach and rapid re-housing.
 The need for supportive services to be coupled with housing programs was identified as a high priority, so housing programs that provide a broad spectrum of supportive services will be prioritized.
-In addition, rapid re-housing is a top priority for the Alliance to End Homelessness in Suburban Cook County (the County's Continuum of Care), and for HUD, as well.
-Its importance was emphasized in a Consolidated Plan interview.

-Public Facilities Improvements: Public Facilities Improvements was determined to be a medium priority through the stakeholder input process.
-However, it is recognized that there are few available resources available to assist with facility improvements, particularly for accessibility improvements.
+Public Facilities Improvements: Public Facilities Improvements was determined to be a medium-tohigh priority through the stakeholder input process.
+It is recognized that there are few available resources available to assist with facility improvements, particularly for accessibility improvements.
 As funding is available, the Village will allocate resources to Public Facilities Improvements.